Kihumba/private-/Phase-C/Python for Web/Curriculum/5 - Django Models/README.md

-# Outcome 1 - HTTP and Web Services
+# Outcome 5 - Django Models

 **Skill Description**
 ----------
 To show complete understanding of HTTP and Web services skill, one must have an understanding of the following:

-- The HTTP Protocol and how HTTP Works
-- HTTP Verbs
-- HTTP Status Codes
-- REST
+- Model fields
+- Effective use of Querysets
-- Consuming APIs
+- Migrations
-- Using the request library

 **Output**